 SARS CoV-2 and COVID 19

-To understand the terpenes used in the hand sanitizer it is important to understand SARS CoV-2 and how it enters the host cell and the body’s immune-response.
-The better we can understand the interaction between SARS CoV-2 and the host, the better we can select the most effective terpenes for therapy.
+A group of scientists are actively studying specific plants and terpenes to help humans cope with SARS CoV-2.
+This blog explores what we know so far about how SARS enters the host cell and the body’s immune-response.
+The better we can understand the interaction between SARS CoV-2 and the host, the better we can explore the possibilities of the most effective terpenes for therapy.

 SARS CoV-2 is a virus.
 The disease That the virus causes is known as COVID-19 (Corona Virus Disease).
 It shares approximately 76% genetic similarity to the SARS coronavirus.

 Like other corona viruses such as versions of the cold, spike proteins radiate from the virus like a crown.

 These spike proteins binds to the ACE2 (angiotensin converting enzyme) receptor in our cells.
 ACE2 receptors can be found in high amounts in Type II alveolar cells in the lungs.
 ACE2 receptors are also in the small intestine and colon, heart, kidneys, bladder, and the brain.
 This is possibly why there are such varied symptoms with SARS CoV-2; difficulty breathing, diarrhea, renal failure, and a loss of smell and taste.

 In order for an infection to occur, the spike protein must bind to the ACE2 receptor.
 SARS CoV-2 does this by using the enzyme TMPRSS2 (Type II Transmembrane Serine Protease) to prime the spike S-protein into S1 & S2 subcomponents.
 The S1 component of the spike binds to the ACE2 receptor and the S2 component assists in fusing the viral membrane to the host cell.